opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 A dialogue window will open, showing the list of all users, who this work package has already been shared with.
 If the work package has not yet been shared, the list will be empty.

-> **Note**: In order to be able to share a work package with non members you need to have specific rights.
+> **Note**: In order to be able to share a work package with non members you need to have been assigned a [global role *create users](./././system-admin-guide/users-permissions/users/#create-users)*.
 If you do not see the option to share a work package, please contact your administrator.

 ![List of users with access to a work package in OpenProject](openproject_user_guide_shared_with_list.png)